varabyte/kotter/README.md

 #### ConcurrentScopedData

-The one thing that all scopes have in common is they expose access to a session's `data: ConcurrentScopedData` field.
+The one thing that all scopes have in common is they expose access to a session's `data` field.
 OK, but what is it?

-`ConcurrentScopedData` is a thread-safe hashmap, where the keys are always of type `ConcurrentScopedData.Key<T>`, and such keys are associated with a lifecycle (meaning that any data you register into the map will always be released when some parent lifecycle ends, unless you remove it yourself manually first).
+`ConcurrentScopedData` is a thread-safe hashmap, where the keys are always of type `ConcurrentScopedData.Key<T>`, and such keys are associated with a `ConcurrentScopedData.Lifecycle` (meaning that any data you register into the map will always be released when some parent lifecycle ends, unless you remove it yourself manually first).

 Kotter itself manages four main lifecycles: `Session.Lifecycle`, `Section.Lifecycle`, `MainRenderScope.Lifecycle`, and `Run.Lifecycle` (each associated with the scopes discussed above).